The Gospel According to Ezekiel

 0:00

-By the time Ezekiel comes on the scene, several horrendous things have taken place.
-This is the result of sin within the congregation of Israel, primarily seen in the gods of the Canaanites that persisted within Israel.
+By the time Ezekiel comes on the scene, several horrendous events have taken place.
+From a spiritual standpoint, this is the result of sin within Israel, primarily the persistence of Canaanite gods and other divinities.

-Several decades before, King Josiah came onto the throne and purged the idolatry of Israel, bringing it back to Yahweh worship.
-Yet even during that great reform, the prophet Jeremiah recognized the sickness of Israel's sin and warned that the reform would not last if it did not stick in the hearts of the people.
+Several decades earlier, King Josiah ascended the throne and initiated a reformation, purging idolatry and restoring worship of Yahweh.
+Yet, even during this great reform, the prophet Jeremiah recognized the deep sickness of sin in Israel's heart and warned that the reform would not last without heartfelt change.

-Josiah then unwisely antagonized the Pharaoh of Egypt, who had no interest in fighting.
+Josiah then unwisely antagonized the Pharaoh of Egypt, who had no quarrel with him.
 Josiah was wounded and died, and Israel quickly plummeted back into idolatry.
-Babylon conquered the Jews and brought some into exile, including Ezekiel, in 597 BC during the reign of King Jehoiachin.
-This is confirmed by Babylonian accounts.
+Babylon conquered Judah, exiling some, including Ezekiel, in 597 BC under King Jehoiachin—a date confirmed by Babylonian records.

-Ezekiel, a priest and prophet, receives his call during this exile.
-The book splits into two portions: the first preaches doom and destruction, the latter restoration and warnings against neighboring nations.
+Ezekiel, a priest and prophet among the exiles, delivers a book that splits into two portions: the first preaches impending doom and destruction, the latter focuses on restoration and warnings to neighboring nations.

-The chief end of man is to know God, confirmed in John 17.
+Secondarily, Ezekiel brings hope in Jesus Christ, pointing to the need for the coming Savior and King to restore God's people permanently.
+The book teaches that the chief end of man is to know God, confirmed in John 17.

 Ezekiel's Vision in Chapter 1